Saad-Rahman-Organization/website-to-be-tested/README.md

 Credits to : https://github.com/shashirajraja for code.

-We Saad Rahman Warsi, Brianna Bouassali, are going to test this website for SEG3103 Project at University of Ottawa
+We Saad Rahman Warsi, Brianna Bouassali, Layan Omar, are going to test this website for SEG3103 Project at University of Ottawa

 # <a href="https://youtu.be/mLFPodZO8Iw" target="_blank"> OnlineBookStore </a>
 - A Java Web Developement Project